TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 3 - Capacity Management/1.3.3-capacity-planning/_index.md

 ![Tiering breakdown](1.3.3-fig-3.png)

-For comparison, [AWS free tier](https://aws.amazon.com/free/) for EC2 VM is only 1-2 vCPU, 1 GB RAM as it’s based on t2.micro and t3.micro.
+For comparison, [AWS free tier](https://aws.amazon.com/free/) for EC2 VM is only 1-2 vCPU, 1 GB RAM as it's based on t2.micro and t3.micro.